 Criminal and driving convictions

-- If you’ve got a criminal conviction or points you should read the Relevance of Convictions policy, 2022 (pdf, 205 KB) before applying.
+- If you’ve got a criminal conviction or points you should read the Relevance of Convictions policy before applying.

 This document clearly lays out our policy with regards to criminal convictions.
 If you wish to apply for a new licence and have criminal convictions please email licensing@tewkesbury.gov.uk to discuss the process with a Licensing Officer.